GreenAcres

 Lawyer or Notary for Real Estate Transactions in Portugal

 Are you looking to buy your dream house in Portugal and wondering about the purchase process?
-While buying property in Portugal is not vastly different from other European countries, there are a few nuances to be aware of.
-Notably, the roles of the notary and the importance of hiring a specialized lawyer.
-In this article, we will explain the differences between a notary and a lawyer and the various fees involved.
+While buying property in Portugal is not vastly different from other European countries, there are key legal requirements to be aware of, particularly the roles of a Portugal real estate lawyer and a notary lawyer in Portugal.

 The role of a notary in a real estate transaction in Portugal differs significantly from that in other European countries.
 In France, for instance, each party has their own notary who is responsible for verifying their client’s documents.
 In Portugal, however, it is the lawyer who represents your legal interests, checks the financial status of the property and any mortgage, drafts the purchase contract, and prepares the transfer for the notary.